2021 Advance Child Tax Credit Payments: FAQs

 - $150,000 or less for married couples filing a joint return and qualified widows and widowers

 Those who have a higher AGI will receive a smaller credit.
-Read more information on how your payment will be calculated on the IRS website.
+Read more information on how payments are calculated on the IRS website.

 What do I need to do to receive my payment?